Lightstreamer/Lightstreamer-example-StockList-client-osx/README.md

 <!-- START DESCRIPTION lightstreamer-example-stocklist-client-macos -->

-This project contains an example of an application for Mac that employs the [Lightstreamer macOS Client library](http://www.lightstreamer.com/api/ls-macos-client/latest/).
+This project contains an example of an application for Mac that employs the [Lightstreamer Swift Client library](http://www.lightstreamer.com/api/ls-swift-client/latest/).

 ## Live Demo